alliraine/legialerts/README.md

 ## Notes
 - The `years` list in `main.py` controls which tracker years are updated.
 - Email templates live in `utils/email.html`.

+## Attribution
+LegiAlerts uses data from LegiScan.
+All data is licensed under Creative Commons Attribution 4.0; attribution to LegiScan is required.

 # Credits